 Things to Do in Thomasville, Georgia

-When was the last time a town you came to gave you something for coming?
+When was the last time a town you came to gave you something to come?
 Thomasville does!
-The town’s enormous Big Oak, once visited by President Eisenhower, was born in 1685 and has a circumference of 26 feet.
+Once visited by President Eisenhower, the town’s enormous Big Oak was born in 1685 and had a circumference of 26 feet.
 Have your picture taken in front of The Big Oak by calling (229) 236-0053 and smiling at the camera across the street.
 When you return home, log onto the Big Oak’s website and download your picture.
 Search by the month you visited.

-Our guide to Thomasville, Georgia includes adorable retail boutiques will charm any shopper.
+Our guide to Thomasville, Georgia, includes adorable retail boutiques that will charm any shopper.
 Whether you are looking for clothing, gifts, souvenirs, housewares, children’s items, or books, these downtown shops have it all.
 Favorite shops are Firefly, Harden’s Taxidermy, The Bookshelf, The Shoe Box, Smallcakes, and Kevin’s Fine Outdoor Gear & Apparel.
 Downtown Thomasville also boasts 12 hidden bronze quail.
 This is a fun activity for when you’re shopping on Jackson Street.
 Pick up a scorecard from the Thomasville CVB that also gives you hints.
-Some quail are harder to spot than others.
+Some quail are more challenging to spot than others.

 Where to Eat (and Drink) in Thomasville

 One of my favorite Southern coffee shops is Grassroots Coffee Co. on Broad Street.
-Choose from your favorite coffee, tea, espresso, or Italian sodas, or a housemate pastry, bagel, or cookie.
+Choose from your favorite coffee, tea, espresso, Italian sodas, housemate pastry, bagel, or cookie.
 You’ll see all ages and walks of life in this hospitable shop.

 Jonah’s Fish & Grits is a Thomasville icon: the epitome of delicious dishes, friendly service, and an adorable owner on a mission that he humbly shares with his hometown.
-Known for their Shrimp & Grits (featured as one of Georgia’s 100 Plates Locals Love), the menu at Jonah’s is full of Southern staples and fresh seafood plates.
+Known for their Shrimp & Grits (featured as one of Georgia’s 100 Plates Locals Love), Jonah’s menu is full of Southern staples and fresh seafood plates.

 Get your Mexican and margarita fix at Frida’s Mexican Bar and Grill.
-This cute space serves up really tasty Chicken Fajitas for 2 and discounted house margaritas ($3) during certain times of the day.
+This cute space serves up delicious Chicken Fajitas for two and discounted house margaritas ($3) during certain times.
 Don’t miss the yummy cheese dip!

 One place you can’t miss in Thomasville is Liam’s Restaurant, offering creative dishes, a killer happy hour, craft cocktails, and a fun atmosphere.
 Be sure to add a customized cheese board to your order.